saanvivi/picoCTF-writeup/README.md

 ### Description:
 > What if d is too small?
 Connect with nc mercury.picoctf.net 37455.

-First i found that when d is small, Wiener attacks work when d is small. <br>
+First i found that Wiener attacks work when d is small. <br>
 i used `nc mercury.picoctf.net 37455` and got the values as shown
 ~~~
 Welcome to my RSA challenge!